zenont/cmg/README.md

 Here are some assumptions that I made when reading the instructions:

-- This is a NodeJS library that will be delivered to production, but with an alloted time of 2-4 hours; thus I submit this repo as a PoC.
+- This is a NodeJS library that will be delivered to production, but but due to the alloted time of 2-4 hours I submit this repo as a PoC.
 - The log file structure, is tree-like as follows:
 ```
 1 └── reference (root)